pachyderm/docs/content/latest/deploy-manage/manage/backup-restore.md

     choose to use the provider’s method of making PostgreSQL backups.

   {{% notice warning %}}
-  A production setting of Pachyderm implies that you are running a managed PostgreSQL instance.
+  A production setting of MLDM implies that you are running a managed PostgreSQL instance.
   {{% /notice %}}

   {{% notice info%}}